South Rockwood, Michigan

 South Rockwood is a village in Monroe County in the U.S. state of Michigan.
 The population was 1,587 at the 2020 census.
 The village is located within Berlin Charter Township.

 History

 South Rockwood was founded in 1863 by John Strong, who named the community after Rockwood, Ontario.
-The nearby community of Rockwood, Michigan was located just to the north and was settled a few years earlier.
+The nearby community of Rockwood was located just to the north and had been settled a few years earlier.
 Strong established the South Rockwood post office on July 5, 1877.
 South Rockwood incorporated as a village in 1955.

 Geography

+South Rockwood is in the northeast corner of Monroe County, in the northern part of Berlin Charter Township.
+The Huron River forms the northern boundary of the village and county line with the city of Rockwood in Wayne County.